federico-ganzer/IDP_L205/docs.md

 **Methods:**
 - `forward()`: Drives robot motors at desired speed with optional line following and junction decision logic.
 Uses PID control for straight line following.
+- `turn()`: Following a call to `junction_decision()`, the robot performs a 90 degree turn in the direction set by `junction_decision()`, provided that junction type also satisfies the turn.
+The current state variables are then updated.

 ### Pathfinder